hector4213/Microreddit/README.md

 - Post links to external URL's (like reddit)

-Users of Micro reddit have:

-- Profiles they can update

 - Profiles show total posts made and total points for their posts.